-For general liability and automobile claims through March 30, 2024, the Authority was insured to an aggregate limit of \$38 million subject to a \$100,000 deductible per occurrence.
-Effective April 1, 2024, the Authority is insured to an aggregate limit of \$38 million subject to a \$500,000 self-insured retention per occurrence.
-Claims are administered by a third-party administrator.
+For general liability and automobile claims, the Authority is insured to an aggregate limit of \$38 million subject to a \$100,000 deductible per occurrence.

 For damage to Authority owned property, the Authority is insured to a limit of \$75 million per occurrence subject to a \$75,000 deductible.
 Various sub-limits and deductibles apply depending on the particular property that is damaged.